Aquafina-water-bottle/jmdict-english-yomichan/README.md

 created using [yomichan-import](https://github.com/FooSoft/yomichan-import).

-This repository exists to simply give people a more up-to-date version of this dictionary, because as of writing this, all of the following sources give relatively older versions:
+This repository exists to simply give people a more up-to-date version of this dictionary, for people who don't want to compile the dictionary themselves.
+A more up-to-date version of JMdict usually provides better definitions and coverage compared to older versions, so I would recommend updating this dictionary every few months.

+Additionally, as of writing this (2022/09/20), all of the following sources provide relatively older versions of JMdict:
-- Matt's Yomichan video (Exact version not found, but likely before 2021)
+- Matt's Yomichan video (Exact version not included, but likely before 2021)
-- TMW (2021-01-01)
+- TMW's Google Drive folder (2021-01-01)
 - Yomichan README (2021-01-01)

 To see your current version of `JMdict (English)`,